waynodiablo/Oystercard/node/intro_to_node.md

 ##Tasks:

 * Try repeating the above steps from memory
 * Try to convert one of your existing front-end Javascript projects to `jasmine-node`, remembering to use `module.exports` and `require` correctly.
-Some good project to try converting are Boris Bikes or FAAST, as they have lots of moving parts that you'll need to fit together.
+Some good project to try converting are Boris Bikes or airport, as they have lots of moving parts that you'll need to fit together.
 * Research how to export multiple functions from a module.
 Bear in mind that you should not use this technique to export multiple functions that require state - if you find yourself doing this, you probably need a new module.

 ###Further resources